Rubber wear on concrete: dry and in-water conditions

 Rubber wear results from the removal of small (micrometer-sized) rubber particles through crack propagation.
 When a smooth virgin rubber surface slides on a rough surface, a run-in period is required for a steady-state distribution of surface cracks to form.
-We have observed (not shown here) that at low nominal contact pressures ($\sim 0.1 \ {\rm MPa}$), a sliding distance of approximately $10 \ {\rm m}$ is needed to form the steady-state distribution of surface cracks, resulting in a constant wear rate.
-This sliding distance corresponds to every point on the rubber surface being exposed to approximately $100$ contacts with the road macroasperities, which is necessary to remove a rubber particle by fatigue crack propagation.
+We have observed (not shown here) that at low nominal contact pressures ($\sim 0.1 \ {\rm MPa}$), a sliding distance of approximately $10 \ {\rm m}$ is needed to establish the steady-state distribution of surface cracks, resulting in a constant wear rate.
+This sliding distance corresponds to every point on the rubber surface being exposed to approximately 100 contacts with the road macroasperities, which is necessary to remove a rubber particle by fatigue crack propagation.
+This also implies that accurately characterizing the distribution of initial cracks on the rubber surface may be essential for reliable wear predictions.

 0.3cm {\bf 7 Summary and conclusion}